- Data in the GO database

 - Finding out more

-This page has the technical details regarding the GO database; if you are simply interested in browsing the database you may wish to proceed straight to AmiGO, the web interface for searching and browsing GO data.
+This page describes technical details of the legacy GO database; if you are simply interested in browsing the database you may wish to proceed straight to AmiGO, the web interface for searching and browsing GO data.

 Data in the GO database